 The Ellen Trout Zoo Building Fund was established as a funding mechanism to make capital improvements and expand the Zoo through additional exhibits.
 Sources of revenue include admission fees, donations, animal sales and adoptions, and other miscellaneous fees.
 Admission fees were slightly increased beginning July 1, 2020 to remain competitive with other Municipal accredited zoos.
 Adult admission increased from \$7.00 to \$8.00 and child admission increased from \$3.50 to \$4.00.
 The last increase was in October 2015.

-Revenue for Fiscal 2022 is projected to be \$397,241, which is an increase from the Fiscal 2021 revised estimate of \$319,800.
-Zoo admissions are expected to continue to increase after the COVID-19 uncertainty and disruption of zoo patrons.
+Revenue for Fiscal 2023 is projected to be \$400,490, which is an increase from the Fiscal 2022 revised estimate of \$398,140.

 A GUIDE TO THE DETAIL BUDGET PAGES